tranhelen/tranhelen/_posts/2019-03-25-hardlessons.md

 The third time the lesson appears, it almost always occurs in perfect conditions.
 I have learned from occurrence one and two that there are common factors which caused the problem.
 I think, erroneously, perhaps, that if those conditions exist again it will never work out.
 The third time: they don't exist.

 This is when I've learned the lesson.
-When I walk away, even from the perfect conditions, because the situation won't work for me for whatever reason.
-I will no longer seek the reason and the peace of mind from simply walking away is more valuable than trying again.
+When I walk away, even from the perfect conditions, because the situation won't work for me.
+The reason doesn't even matter: I will no longer seek it.

+The peace of mind from walking away is more valuable than trying again.